jmestret/SQANTI-SIM/docs/wiki2.md

 # R version 4.1.2
 ```

-## <a name="installation"></a>Install SQANTI-SIM
+## <a name="installation"></a>Install SQANTISIM

-The recommended way to install all SQANTI-SIM dependencies is via Anaconda.
-[Here](https://docs.anaconda.com/anaconda/install/) is an explanation on how to install Anaconda.
-Installation is only necessary onece.
+The recommended way to install all SQANTISIM dependencies is via Anaconda.
+[Here](https://docs.anaconda.com/anaconda/install/) is an explanation of how to install Anaconda.
+Installation is only necessary once.
 Please follow the steps below to avoid errors during installation.

 #### 1. Install and update Anaconda